Have you spent time considering a career as a paralegal in Maine?

 According to MRS Title 4 Chapter 18 – Paralegals & Legal Assistants) paralegals and legal assistants must possess enough education, training & experience required to appropriate perform legal support work for a supervising attorney.
 There are serious consequences for representing yourself as a paralegal without meeting the state-mandated requirements.
 Violating this Maine law can generate a maximum fine of $1,000.

-Despite the absence of a legal requirement, many professionals choose to enroll in a program that offers paralegal certification Maine online or even campus-based.
+Despite the absence of a legal requirement, many professionals choose to enroll in a program that offers paralegal certification in Maine online or even campus-based.
 Earning national paralegal certification in Maine certification permits a paralegal to find a legal specialty – helping to advance one’s career and salary expectations.

 The following offers guidance regarding paralegal certification in Maine at the national level –